CHPGenetics/BAMMSC/README.md

 # Use BAMMSC for 10X Genomics
 Tutorial to use BAMMSC for 10X Genomics could be found at https://github.com/lichen-lab/BAMMSC/blob/master/10XGenomics.md

-# Use BAMMSC to run three real datasets in the manuscript
+# Use BAMMSC to run three real datasets

 The Human PBMC data analysis could be found at https://github.com/lichen-lab/BAMMSC/blob/master/HumanPBMC.md